MateuszKulis/Unity3DHumanoidGPT/README.md

 ![Alt text](https://github.com/MateuszKulis/Unity3DHumanoidGPT/blob/main/screenAI.png)

-# Unity Voice and Dialogue System Documentation
+# Unity3DHumanoidGPT Dialogue System Documentation

 ## 1. ElevenlabsAPI
-Description

 ElevenlabsAPI is a class in the system for handling requests and playing sounds using the ElevenLabs API.
 ### Attributes